 - In reverse, emission reduction measures that are cheaper than emission allowances are worth implementing.

-The emissions trading scheme covers the carbon dioxide emissions of large industrial installations and installations with a total rated thermal input exceeding 20 MW.
-In Finland, the scheme also covers district heating plants with a generating capacity of 20 MW or below.
+The EU ETS applies to large industrial installations and installations with a total rated thermal input exceeding 20 megawatts and to flights within the European Economic Area (EEA).
+In Finland, the ETS also applies to district heating plants of 20 megawatts or less.